-Production services in Italy
+Production Services in Italy

 At Swixer we provide local production services in Italy.
 We assist you with everything from booking a crew to find locations, logistics and more.
 Our locally based Fixers, Producers and Production Managers comes with local knowledge and can help manage and coordinate international shoots of any kind.
 We have experience in TV-series, feature films, commercials, branded content, documentaries, corporate as well as still shoots.
 We have staff all over Italy and can easily help you with production services, whether you want to film in Rome, Venice, Florence or in the countryside.